The Big Problem with Income Claim Marketing

 Spoiler: The Online Business Game is Rigged Against Us

 At the very heart of income claim marketing is the belief that we can’t market or sell our offers without it.
-Telling your potential customers that you make six or seven figures is a way to shortcut gaining our trust.
+Telling your potential customers that you make six or seven figures is a way to shortcut gaining their trust.

 The only problem is that we can’t necessarily do it too.
 Especially when very rarely are any of the unearned privileges from whiteness to wealth are ever disclosed.